 Some house arrest sentences also require breath samples given to detect the presence of alcohol.
 To prevent fraud, a photograph taken while a sample being provided.
 In some states, electronic home monitoring is in the form of a SCRAM device.
 A SCRAM device checks alcohol blood levels randomly.
 If at any time a DUI offender violates the terms of probation, your house arrest privileges revoked and your returned to jail.

 State laws on when and how house arrest offered in DUI cases differ dramatically.
-For example, some states only use house arrest with repeat offenders.
-Check with your local laws or contact an experienced attorney in your state, city, or county for more information on house arrest and if it will be available to you.
+For example, some states only use this process with repeat offenders.
+Check with your local laws or contact an experienced attorney in your state, city, or county for more information on how and if it will be available to you.

 DUI Blood Samples Lab Analysis - The crime lab analysis of DUI blood samples is critical to your DUI case.
 From accreditation to the handling, there are numerous potential pitfalls.